Northern Counties Palatine

 The Northern Counties Palatine was a step-entrance 2-axle and 3-axle double-decker bus body built by Northern Counties from 1988 to 1999 in Wigan, England.
 The Palatine was built mainly on Leyland Olympian and Volvo Olympian chassis, although smaller sized orders were also built for customers on DAF DB250, Dennis Arrow, Dennis Dominator, Volvo B10M Citybus and Scania N113DRB chassis.

-Northern Counties were acquired by Plaxton in 1995, who eventually discontinued the Northern Counties name and replaced the step-entrance Palatine range with the low-floor Plaxton President in 1999.
+Design

+Initially marketed as the Countybus in line with other Northern Counties bus bodies in production at the time, the Northern Counties Palatine was launched in October 1988 as a redesign of Northern Counties' standard double-decker bus bodywork.
+Available in both full-height and low-height form, the new design featured a revised front end with an arched roof dome, concealed windscreen wipers, squared headlight clusters and a rectangular front grille.